 Enjoy the moment

 It’s a beautiful time in your pregnancy, so enjoy it.
 You may feel emotional relief by seeking out a fellow expectant mother and having regular dinner or walking dates.
 Journaling or writing your thoughts down may help relieve some anxiety, too.

 Prenatal photo shoots have become a popular way to document this special time.
 You don’t have to hire a professional photographer.
 Ask a friend or family member to snap a few shots of your pregnant belly.
 You’ll cherish these photos as you watch your little one grow.

-If you begin experiencing severe cramping or pain, or if you begin bleeding, seek emergency medical treatment.
+If you begin experiencing severe cramping or pain, or if you begin bleeding or notice leaking of fluid like you may have broken your water, seek emergency medical treatment.